ssbsukirat/medicine/Endocrinology/Diabetes mellitus/Acute Hyperglycemia.md

 	- Reduced body stores
 	- Falsely low value due to Hyperglycemia
 	- 1.6 meq fall for 100mg/dL rise in RBS
-	- If normal sodium reflects high sodium loss
+	- If normal sodium reflects high water loss
 - Ketones
 	- Beta hydroxybutyrate is 3x as acetoacetate
 	- But acetoacetate measured easier by nitroprusside tests